Messe des pauvres

-The Messe des pauvres (Mass for the Poor) is a partial musical setting of the mass for mixed choir and organ by Erik Satie.
-Composed between 1893 and 1895, it is Satie's only liturgical work and the culmination of his "Rosicrucian" or "mystic" period.
+The Messe des pauvres (Mass for the Poor) is a partial musical setting of the mass for mixed choir and organ, written from 1893 through 1895 by Erik Satie.
+It was intended for liturgical use in the Metropolitan Church of Art of Jesus the Conductor.
+The mass is Satie's only liturgical work and the culmination of his "Rosicrucian" or "mystic" period.
 It was published posthumously in 1929.

 A performance lasts around 18 minutes.